Skip to content

 Kicking any habit seemed to be contagious.

-If one person in our family quit smoking, the chance of another person quitting would increase dramatically.
+If one person in our family quit smoking or alcohol, the chance of another person quitting would increase dramatically.

 The chance also becomes better if a neighbor, best friend, or coworker quit.

-Show them that reading a physical book and checking notifications on your smartphone at same time aren’t healthy.
+For example, reading a physical book and checking notifications on our smartphone at same time aren’t healthy and progressive.

-Focused work produces real evolutionary results on time but routine work produces only default results.
+Focused work produces real challenging results on time but routine work produces only default results.

 Focus habit quadruples the results overtime.

-Teach your kids what focused work is and what just work is.
+We have to teach our kids what focused work is and what just work is, show them the difference by our own activity.

-Focused person says, “ I’m smart enough to figure out what my situation is telling me, I’m writing a poem.”
+Focused person says, “ I’m smart enough to figure out what my situation is telling me, I’m writing a project report.”

-But a working person says, “I’m smarter than my situation so that I’m writing a poem and checking emails.”
+But a working person says, “I’m smarter than my situation so that I’m writing a project report and checking emails.”

 Few weeks ago, I told my family I will take them hiking the following weekend.